 Elizabeth King combines figurative sculpture with stop-frame animation in works that blur the boundary between actual and virtual object.
 Intimate in scale and made to solicit close looking, her work reflects her interest in the history of the puppet, the automaton, the medical model, and literature’s host of legends in which the artificial figure comes to life.
 She asks, “What is the figure in sculpture now?
 The representation of the body and its life: can I absorb the news from biotechnology and cognitive science but keep art’s ancient pact with theater?”

 Her book, Attention’s Loop (A Sculptor’s Reverie on the Coexistence of Substance and Spirit) was published by Harry Abrams in 1999.
-She is currently finishing a second book with co-author W. David Todd of the Smithsonian Institution: a study of a Renaissance automaton in the Smithsonian collection and the legend behind it, entitled A Machine, a Ghost, and a Prayer: The Story of a Sixteenth-Century Mechanical Monk.
+She is currently finishing a second book with co-author W. David Todd of the Smithsonian Institution entitled The Monk: A Sixteenth-Century Automaton and Its Legend.
 The monk is the subject of a shorter essay, “Perpetual Devotion: A Sixteenth-Century Machine That Prays” included in the 2007 volume Genesis Redux: Essays in the History and Philosophy of Artificial Life edited by Jessica Riskin (University of Chicago Press).